Latest Posts • December 18, 2017

 The authors of the study hypothesized that having a trusted friend nearby, helps people to see challenges in their surroundings as easier to navigate.

-According to Shawn Achor, one of the world’s leading experts on the connection between happiness and success, this is true for almost every dimension of human potential: Happiness, performance, intelligence, creativity, leadership ability and health are all influenced by the people around us.
+Shawn Achor, one of the world’s leading experts on the connection between happiness and success, this is true for almost every dimension of human potential: Happiness, performance, intelligence, creativity, leadership ability and health are all influenced by the people around us.

 In his book “Big Potential – How transforming the pursuit of success raises our achievement, happiness and well-being,” Achor, writes that our potential is not limited by what we can achieve alone.
 “Instead,” he says, “it is determined by how we complement, contribute to, and benefit from the abilities and achievements of people around us” and concludes that “when we help others become better, we reach new levels of potential, as well.”